- Chart

 Growth Trajectory

-As an index ETF, SCHA's growth is tied to the performance of the U.S. small-cap market and Schwab's ability to attract assets.
-Its strategy remains consistent, focusing on replicating the chosen index.
+As a passive index ETF, SWSS's growth trajectory is tied to the overall performance of the U.S. small-cap equity market and the specific index it tracks.
+Changes to holdings are driven by the index methodology.

 Moat and Competitive Advantages